-The benchmarks provide one of the most up-to-date reflections of industry performance; they are based on a 3-year rolling average and are updated every two years.
-Details outlining how the benchmarks are calculated are provided at the end of this report.
+The benchmarks provide one of the most up to date reflections of industry performance; they are based on a 3-year rolling average and are updated each year.
+Details outlining how the benchmarks are calculated are provided at the end of the report.